QuentinRa/blog.quentinra.dev/info/android/index.md

 The layout, the arrangement of the views, is handled by a **ViewGroup**.
 Layouts are edited using the layout editor.
 They are located in `.../res/layout/xxx.xml`.

 * [ConstraintLayout](layouts/ConstraintLayout.md): arrange elements in a flexible way
+* [RecyclerView](layouts/RecyclerView.md): not a ViewGroup, but an efficient way of displaying a flexible list of elements.
 </div><div>

 <details class="details-e">